junxit/us-congress-bills-115/metadata.md

 - 2017-05-23 — Introduced in House
 - 2017-05-23 — Introduced in House
 - 2017-05-23 — Referred to the House Committee on Transportation and Infrastructure.
+- 2017-05-24 — Committee Consideration and Mark-up Session Held.
+- 2017-05-24 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-05-24 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2017-05-24 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2018-11-13 — Placed on the Union Calendar, Calendar No. 796.
+- 2018-11-13 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-1017.
+- 2018-11-13 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-1017.